Thai Food Recipes

 A rice-based soup containing bits of chicken, fish or pork and accompanied by seasoning ingredients might be a breakfast for Thai.
 In Thai Cuisine, lunch might be a rice or noodle dish.
 But the evening meal is the main meal of the day.
 It is not separated into courses but the dishes are bought to the table at the same time which includes the soup.

-All food in thai dishes are eaten warm and at room temperature.
+All food in thai cuisine are eaten warm and at room temperature.
 Along with rice, there might be soup, a salad, a steamed dish, a stir-fry, a curry, some sauces and possibly a deep-fried dish.

 Everything is shared.
 Dessert may simply be fresh fruit or a small custard-type dish.
 Tea, water and fruit juices also accompany the Thai food dish.